Photo of an Amazon Echo Dot on a hotel bedside table

 You can use Alexa to control your smart home from anywhere in the worldGearBrain

 I personally don't use Alexa as an alarm clock at home - I have some Philips Hue lights for that instead - but while traveling the Echo Dot makes for a great substitute.
-Just say something like: "Alexa, set an alarm every weekday for 7am" and the assistant will faithfully wake you up each day.
+Just say something like: "Alexa, set an alarm every weekday for 7 am," and the assistant will faithfully wake you up each day.

-You can use the Alexa app to adjust the type of alarm, and set Alexa to wake you up with music or a radio station instead if you prefer.
+You can use the Alexa app to adjust the type of alarm and set Alexa to wake you up with music or a radio station instead if you prefer.
 Just make sure you are setting the alarm for the correct Alexa device.
-I almost set a daily 6:45am alarm for the Echo Dot in my lounge in London instead of the one I have with me in Hong Kong - something my housemates wouldn't have been too happy about.
+I almost set a daily 6:45 am alarm for the Echo Dot in my lounge in London instead of the one I have with me in Hong Kong - something my housemates wouldn't have been too happy about.

-Expanding on this, you can create a routine just like you would at home, where Alexa can be set to say good morning, read out news headlines and the local weather forecast, then play some music at a set time for each day of your holiday.
+Expanding on this, you can create a routine just like you would at home, where Alexa can be set to say good morning, read out news headlines and the local weather forecast, and then play some music at a set time for each day of your holiday.

-It may sound strange, but for the solo traveller there's something comforting about interacting with Alexa when 6,000 miles from home.
+It may sound strange, but for the solo traveler, there's something comforting about interacting with Alexa 6,000 miles from home.
 Just as I do in London, I can ask Alexa about the weather each morning, then have her play my Spotify playlists or usual BBC radio stations (albeit with an eight-hour time difference).

 How to Use Amazon Alexa Enabled Deviceswww.youtube.com